 CAUTION REGARDING FORWARD-LOOKING STATEMENTS

 Forward-looking statements, by their very nature, are subject to inherent risks and uncertainties and are based on several assumptions, both general and specific, which give rise to the possibility that actual results or events could differ materially from our expectations expressed in or implied by such forward-looking statements and that our business outlook, objectives, plans and strategic priorities may not be achieved.
 These statements are not guarantees of future performance or events, and we caution you against relying on any of these forward-looking statements.
-The forward-looking statements contained on this Webpage describe our expectations as of November 7, 2024 and, accordingly, are subject to change after such date.
+The forward-looking statements contained on this Webpage describe our expectations as of February 6, 2025 and, accordingly, are subject to change after such date.
 Except as may be required by applicable securities laws, we do not undertake any obligation to update or revise any forward-looking statements contained on this Webpage, whether as a result of new information, future events or otherwise.
 We regularly consider potential acquisitions, dispositions, mergers, business combinations, investments, monetizations, joint ventures and other transactions, some of which may be significant.
-Except as otherwise indicated by BCE, forward-looking statements do not reflect the potential impact of any such transactions or of special items that may be announced or that may occur after November 7, 2024.
+Except as otherwise indicated by us, forward-looking statements do not reflect the potential impact of any such transactions or of special items that may be announced or that may occur after February 6, 2025.
 The financial impact of these transactions and special items can be complex and depends on the facts particular to each of them.
 We therefore cannot describe the expected impact in a meaningful way or in the same way we present known risks affecting our business.
 Forward-looking statements are presented on this Webpage for the purpose of assisting investors and others in understanding certain key elements of our expected financial results.
 Readers are cautioned that such information may not be appropriate for other purposes.

 Material Assumptions